VCVRack/Rack/vst2_bin/plugins/bsp/README.md

+# DownSampler

+Records audio into a ringbuffer (~10 seconds) and plays it back at a lower sample rate (/1../8).

+The trigger input resets the record and play heads.

+NOTE: this used to be a sampler trick that was especially popular in 90ies dub techno music (e.g. downsampled chord stabs).

+NOTE: the module makes absolutely no attempt to hide / filter out the aliased frequencies. feel free to pre-process the input with a steep lowpass filter.

+NOTE: here's an example video: https://vimeo.com/288968750

 # Obxd_VCF

 An adaption of Filatov Vadim's excellent Ob-Xd filter.
 Distributed under terms of the GNU General Public License V3.